pingcap/docs/tidb-cloud/manage-user-access.md

 An organization can contain multiple projects.

-TiDB Cloud calculates billing at the organization level and provides the billing details for each project respectively.
+TiDB Cloud calculates billing at the organization level and provides the billing details for each project.

 If you are an organization owner, you have the highest permission in your organization.

 For example, you can do the following:

 - Create different projects (such as development, staging, and production) for different purposes
-- Assign different users with different roles.
+- Assign different users with different organization roles and project roles.
 - Configure organization settings.
 For example, configure the time zone for your organization.

 ### Projects